Designing an Efficient Office Layout with Nested Workstations in Revit

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-So using spacebar to move it around and we can place it however we'd like.
-So what I'm going to do is I'm just going to start with one here and then I'm going to create kind of a bank and then we'll locate it within this space how we see fit.
-So first thing before we get too carried away here is I want to move this tag outside of the space so it's not in the way.
+So using spacebar to move it around, we can place it however we'd like.
+So what I'm going to do is I'm just going to start with one here, and then I'm going to create kind of a bank, and then we'll locate it within this space how we see fit.
+The first thing before we get too carried away here is I want to move this tag outside of the space so it's not in the way.

-So I've got both of these selected using control here.
-And then using that mirror pick axis, I use the keyboard shortcut last time, which is mm another one that I recommend learning how to how to use.
+So I've got both of these selected using Control here.
+And then using that Mirror Pick Axis—I used the keyboard shortcut last time, which is MM, another one that I recommend learning how to use.
 And then we'll go ahead and mirror it.

 And then I'll mirror it one more time.
 And you can see I've now got this handy bank of cubicles that we can use.
-And then I'll go ahead and I want to use this as a as a basis points, you know, roughly, we're not going to be super exact.
+And then I'll go ahead, and I want to use this as a basis point, you know, roughly; we're not going to be super exact.

 Learn Revit